mikaeldui/riot-games-dotnet-client/README.md

 # Riot Games .NET Client
 An unofficial .NET Client for Riot Games and their games League of Legends, Legends of Runeterra, Teamfight Tactics and Valorant.

-It features a purpose-built Open API client generator.
+It features a purpose-built Open API client generator and is written with Vanilla C#

 ## Examples